 - This demands more research in the area and is well supported by the number of studies being carried out.

-- In recent times immunology has been in the talks due to the rise in COVID 19 cases, due to which a focus shift towards immunology was observed.
+- In recent times immunology has been in the talks due to the rise in COVID-19 cases, due to which a focus shift towards immunology was observed.
 This justifies the sharp rise in the trials in the past 2 years.

-- As demand for conducting a diagnosis of these diseases is becoming the need of the hour, hematologists are looking for better treatment processes through accurate diagnosis.
+- As demand for conducting a diagnosis of these diseases is becoming the need of the hour, haematologists are looking for better treatment processes through accurate diagnosis.
 This justifies the Hematology being 4th most researched area.

 - This indicates the seriousness of the topic and hence explains the emphasis being given to the therapy area.

-We conclude that the need for more research in a particular therapy area combined with increasing collaborations of new emerging technology and the healthcare sector has led to an increase in efficacy of the clinical trials while a decrease in the average amount of time and resources being used, which in turn has lead to the rapid increase in the number of trials being conducted.
-Factors such as changing lifestyle affected patients and the number of deaths influenced the top 5 researched therapeutic areas.
+We conclude that the need for more research in a particular therapy area combined with increasing collaborations of new emerging technology and the healthcare sector has led to an increase in the efficacy of the clinical trials while a decrease in the average amount of time and resources being used, which in turn has lead to the rapid increase in the number of trials being conducted.
+Factors such as changing lifestyle affected patients, and the number of deaths influenced the top 5 researched therapeutic areas.